 Action Worksheet

 Name of Jurisdiction: Salem

 Risk / Vulnerability

 Problem being Mitigated: Lack of public information regarding hazards, where they strike, frequency, preparedness, and how to mitigate.

 Hazard(s) Addressed: All Hazards

+Hazaru(s) Audresseu.
 Action or Project

 Action/Project Number: 3.3

 Name of Action or Project: Public education

 Action or Project Description: Distribute regular press releases from county and city EMD offices concerning hazards, where they strike, frequency, drills, preparedness and how to mitigate.

 Applicable Goal Statement: Promote education, outreach, research and development programs to improve the knowledge and awareness among the citizens and industry about hazards they may face, their vulnerability to identified hazards, and hazard mitigation alternatives that can reduce their vulnerabilities

 Estimated Cost: \$500

 Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.

 Plan for Implementation

 Responsible EMD

-Organization/Department:
+Organization/Department: 25 77 1 7 1

 Action/Project Priority: 27 - High Priority

-Timeline for Completion: Potential Fund Sources: On-going Local general revenue funds, private donations of cash, goods, or
+Timeline for Completion: On-going

-1 otenuai runu sources. services.
+Potential Fund Sources: Local general revenue funds, private donations of cash, goods, or services.

 Local Planning Mechanisms to be Used in Implementation, if any: Hazard Mitigation Plan, LEOP

 Progress Report

-Action Status Not Started
+Action Status New

 Report of Progress N/A